Louwrensth/IMAS-MATLAB/README.md

-README for the MEX interace for the UAL.
+README for the MEX interace for the AL.

 Working principles
 ==================